Wednesday, November 20, 2024

 • Can Cost More: Including the folding feature on an electric bike can increase the manufacturer’s cost, which will be passed on to you

-• May Be Slower: As an electric bike, this is really only a concern if it has super small wheels (especially 12″-16″ wheels)
+• May Be Slower: As an electric bike, this is only a concern if it has super small wheels (especially 12″-16″ wheels)

 • Ride Can Be Bumpier: Once again, those smaller wheels will make your ride a little bumpier and not as smooth